grafana/grafana/docs/sources/panels/visualizations/alert-list-panel.md

 [menu.docs]
 name = "alert-list-panel"
 parent = "visualizations"
-weight = 750
+weight = 100
-draft = "true"
 +++

 # Alert list panel

 The alert list panel allows you to display your dashboards alerts.
 You can configure the list to show current state or recent state changes.
-You can read  more about alerts in [Alerting rules](http://docs.grafana.org/alerting/alerts-overview).
+You can read more about alerts in [Alerts overview]({{< relref "../../alerting/alerts-overview.md" >}}).

 {{< docs-imagebox img="/img/docs/v45/alert-list-panel.png" max-width="850px" >}}